 ii. the DNS resolver provided by the serving MNO in step 1c.

 b.
-The DNS resolver recursively queries root nameservers & authorative nameservers to retrieve the IP address(es) currently associated with that domain name.
+The DNS resolver recursively queries root nameservers & authoritative nameservers to retrieve the IP address(es) currently associated with that domain name.

 With some existing extensions to DNS, the authoritative (DNS) nameserver may return different responses based on the perceived topological location of the user.
 This is described in clause 6.5.2.3.